A Comprehensive History of Chatbots

 As social media has become increasingly identity-oriented and individualistic, anonymous chatrooms have remained obscure from the modern internet, even as they are potentially on the brink of extinction.

-What was made clear from these early inventions was that humans have a desire to communicate with technology in the same manner that we communicate with each other, but we simply lacked the technical knowledge for it to become a reality at that time.
+What was clear from these was that humans have a desire to communicate with technology similar to how people communicate.
+However, we simply lacked the technical knowledge for it to become a reality at that time.

 The rise of Artificial Intelligence